TerryV8/click-count/docs/redis_architecture.md

 - Pros:
   - Redis-Sentinel is builtin in the Redis binary so it’s easy to setup
-  - Good trade-off in complexity
+  - A good trade-off in complexity
   - Very stable.
 One of the few no-hassle distributed systems
   - Automatic resilience
   - It doesn’t eat your RAM or CPU

 - Cons:
-  - Still a big step up compared to Redis or even Redis replicated alone
+  - Still, a big step up compared to Redis or even Redis replicated alone
   - The client MUST support Redis-Sentinel.
 Half the magic is in the client
   - Doesn’t solve scale issues
   - You may need to configure your firewall to open the flow between the Sentinels